veillette/opticsTextbook/content/Chap04Polarization/Problems/PolarizationExercise.md

 2. Partial linear polarization.

 Consider a light beam that is partially linear polarized.
-Show that the degree op polarization is given by
+Show that the degree of polarization is given by

 $$
 \frac{I_{max}-I_{min}}{I_{max}+I_{min}}.